litmuschaos/chaos-exporter/README.md

 ## Steps to build & deploy:

 ### Local Machine

-- Set the application deployment (assuming a live K8s cluster w/ app and chaos-operator deployed), and give it ClusterRole authorisation similar to chaos-operator deployment

 - Run the exporter container (litmuschaos/chaos-exporter:ci) on host network.
 It is necessary to mount the kubeconfig & override entrypoint w/ `./exporter -kubeconfig <path>`